-- All cars must be parked in the car park and display current parking permits, disabled anglers may park at the lake side on the stoned area between the slipway and the blue footbridge to the right hand side.
+- All cars must be parked in one of the clubs 3 car parks and display current parking permits, disabled anglers may park at the lake side on the stoned area between the slipway and the blue footbridge to the right hand side.

 - Under no circumstances should any wildlife or bankside vegetation be interfered with.

 - Angling from the slipway area (from the line of rocks to the bridge adjacent to the boathouse) is not allowed between dawn and dusk.